 84.1.
-OVERTIME OPERATIONS - ROUND ROBIN OR PRELIMINARY ROUND GAME

-If at the end of the three (3) regular twenty (20) minutes periods in a single Round Robin IIHF Championship or the Preliminary Round of a top category IIHF Championship, the two (2) playing Teams are tied, the Teams will then play a "sudden death" Overtime period of not more than five (5) minutes with the Team scoring first declared the winner.
+OVERTIME OPERATIONS - ROUND ROBIN OR PRELIMINARY ROUND GAME of a top category IIHF Championship, the two (2) playing Teams are tied, the Teams will then play a "sudden death" Overtime period of not more than five (5) minutes with the Team scoring first declared the winner.